Calogera Chiarello's Ancestors

 ~<^>~

-In his son Salvadore’s marriage processetti, mentioned above, there is a document, written in Latin, which has statements for Giovanni and his father Giuseppe Chiarello’s deaths.
-(Mouse over and click on this death statement image lower right to enlarge in a new window/tab.)
+In his son ancestor Salvatore’s marriage processetti, mentioned above, there is a document, written in Latin, which has statements for Giovanni and his father Giuseppe Chiarello’s deaths.
+(Mouse over and click on the death statement image lower left to enlarge in a new window/tab.)
 It states Johannes (Giovanni) was 38 years old when he died on July 17, 1803, in Sciacca.
 This makes his birth in 1765, which makes him only 18 years old when he was married, which doesn’t seem plausible.
 He was probably in his 40’s when he died.
-This statement also goes on to say that he was buried in the church of S. Franciscus, which is probably the former San Francesco d’Paola Christian church, which is now closed.
+This statement also goes on to say that he was buried in the church of S. Franciscus outside the city.
+This statement is an exact copy of his mother church burial record, which lists him as Joannius Chiarello.
+(Mouse over and click on his church burial image lower right to enlarge in a new window/tab.)
+Until more documents can be found, this is all that is known about Giovanni.

 ~< Back to Chart >~